“In winter she curls up around a good book and dreams away the cold.”

 ― Thomas de Quincey, Confessions of an English Opium Eater

-Today’s giveaway is a copy of NY In The Snow, by Vivienne Gucwa, the force behind NY Through the Lens.
-It’s the book featured in the first image of this post.
-Vivienne’s thoughts about snow also show up in the quotes in this story.
+NY In The Snow, by Vivienne Gucwa, the force behind NY Through the Lens.
+(The book is featured in the first image of this post.
+Vivienne’s thoughts about snow also show up in the quotes in this story.)

 What about you?